Oeil de perdrix: History

 The Oeil de Perdrix style of wine is believed to have originated in the Middle Ages in Champagne region of France, prior to that region's development of the sparkling wine style that would take its name.
 During this period the Champenois were in competition with the Burgundy wine region for the favor of the Royal court and the lucrative Paris market.
 Red wine was particularly popular during this period and the northern location of the Champagne region had difficulties competing with the more fuller bodied wines of Burgundy.
 Winemakers in Aÿ, Marne began experimenting with creating a fuller bodied white wine from red wine grapes that the Champenois could uniquely market.
 Despite their best efforts, the Champenois did not have the technical expertise to make a truly "white" wine from red grapes, instead producing slightly pale colored wines which became known as "œil de Perdrix" or the "eye of the partridge".
 Centuries later, a Benedictine monk named Dom Pérignon would eventually perfect the method of producing white wine from red grapes that would be a vital component in the success of sparkling Champagne wine.

 Wine styles

 Oeil de Perdrix is a particular speciality of the area around Neuchâtel in Switzerland, where it is made from Pinot noir grapes.
-It has a continued presence in Swiss wine as a dry rose style made from the free run (i.e. not pressed) juices of Pinot noir.
+It has a continued presence in Swiss wine as a dry rose style made from the free run (i.e. crushed, but not heavily pressed) juices of Pinot noir.
 The wine is meant to be chilled and consumed young.
 Vin gris is a more general term to describe white wine made from the black Pinot noir grapes.
 Currently, Oeil de Perdrix is an AOC wine and can only be produced in the designated AOC region.